Get

 6. They Have a Medical Issue

 Cats may lick you or other objects in the home due to medical issues.
 Things like pain, discomfort, and nausea can cause excessive licking.
-If you notice your pet licking a lot more than usual, have them evaluated by your vet just to be sure.
+If you notice your pet licking a lot more than usual, have them evaluated by a vet just to be sure.

 divider cat paw scratch oct 2024